sathyaram/inspirit/README.md

 # inspirit
-A Web inspiration visual application
+A Web inspiration visual application.

 ## Overview
-A place to save the cool websites you find on the web.
-Users experience an interface where they can save their interesting links/sites that they find on the web, keep detailed notes and tags on these links, and have a visual medium to browse them on.
+This is Inpir.it, a web application for internet inspiration!
+Have you ever browsed the web and wanted to save all the cool websites you come across in a way you’ll remember?
+That’s what Inspir.it is all about - a visual medium that stores website links, names, descriptions and an associated category and color.
+All you have to do is fill out a form, conveniently placed on the frontpage, hit submit, and your website and color selection will dynamically appear in a grid that you can scroll through!
+I believe the association of color with the creation of the website item will actually help you remember it better.

+The idea for this tool came out of a need: I wanted a visual way to browse through all the amazing websites I’ve found without putting them in a boring, text based, Excel spreadsheet.
+The application uses fetch/ajax to instantly add the content, jQuery/JS for the animations and Express/Handlebars to stand it up and glue it all together.

 ### Features
+- Create Projects with Title, Link, Category, Description and a Color
-- Projects can be tagged, with multiple tags
+- Projects can be filtered by Categories
+- Application is responsive and usable on mobile
-- Projects can be categorized
+- All fields on Projects can be edited, including color
+- All content that is created/saved shows up immediately, without page refresh

 ### Routes
 - Path: / - Method: GET - Action: #index - Desc: Shows All Grid Items for User
 - Path: /item/new - Method: GET - Action: #new - Desc: Get Form to Create Grid Item
 - Path: /item - Method: POST - Action: #create - Desc: Create new item in DB
-- Path: /item/:id - Method: PATCH/PUT - Action: #update - Desc: Update data for Item
+- Path: /item/:id - Method: PUT - Action: #update - Desc: Update data for Item
 - Path: /item/:id - Method: DELETE - Action: #delete - Desc: Delete data for item

 ### Technologies